reklast/CHASE-ALARM/README.md

 ## Bugs

-Sometimes it doesn't work how it should, so for a better experience, turn off the autoplay restriction in your browser.
+Sometimes it doesn't work how it should, so for a better experience, turn off autoplay restriction in your browser.

 ## Usage